Manage risk-based authentication (RBA) settings

 - ISP name

-You do not need all of these for a useful comparison.
-If any of these fields are missing, comparisons are performed using the information provided.
-For example, if the expected location list contains an entry with just the country, it matches any location within that country.
-If the list contains an entry with the country and region, it matches any location within that region of the country.
+You do not need all fields for a useful comparison.
+If any fields are missing, IDaaS compares using only the information provided.
+For example, an entry with only a country matches any location in that country.
+An entry with country and region matches any location in that region.

 Risk factors

-The following are used to determine a user's level of risk when they log into Identity as a Service:
+The following are used to determine a user's level of risk when they sign in to IDaaS:

 Travel velocity

-When a user logs in, Identity as a Service converts a public IP address to location data.
-For a velocity test, Identity as a Service compares the current user location data to the most recent location data in the user’s location history list by following these steps:
+When a user logs in, IDaaS converts a public IP address to location data.
+For a velocity test, IDaaS compares the current user location data to the most recent location data in the user's location history list by following these steps:

 - Compare the latitude and longitude coordinates of the current location and most recent location, and calculate the distance between them.